bikarnap/user-login-enabled-TODO-app/README.md

 5. `cors`for allowing cross-origin in the backend server
 6. `dotenv` for environment variables
 7. `bcrypt` for password hashing
-8. `jsonwebtoken` user token authentication
+8. `jsonwebtoken` for user token authentication

 ## Development Dependencies Used
 1. `cross-env` for cross-platform environment